 Meanwhile, the owner's lawyer, John Badar, was told twice by Stanton the owner would be charged with grand larceny.

-The inspector's general office, uh, Inspector General's office said it learned from interviews with Stanton and Rossi that they wanted the shop's premises for an undercover operation with the state attorney general's organized crime task force.
+The inspector's general office, Inspector General's office, said it learned from interviews with Stanton and Rossi that they wanted the shop's premises for an undercover operation with the state attorney general's organized crime task force.

-That would be one Elliot Spitzer, who is uh is on a just a a it's hard to describe uh the the action who wants to be governor, and he is he's gone after HR Block.
+That would be one Elliot Spitzer, who is on a just a it's hard to describe the action.

 Come after me now.